afkgit/linux_devops/README.md

 ssh-copy-id user@ip
 The key gets copied at ~/.ssh/authorized_keys on the remote. the key pair is unique for a user, Example if you generate these keys as the root user, only this user can authenticate using this key pair and for a different user another set of keys needs to be generated

+**Commnads for ssh **

+Create 2 instances on AWS.
+Name one instance as Client ans the other one as server

+Now have to open an SSH connection from the client m/c to server m/c

+**on server m/c**

+1)  vim /etc/ssh/sshd_config
+    pwd authentication set to yes
+2) useradd user1
+3) passwd user1

+**On client m/c as root**
+useradd user
+passwd user1

+** on client m/c as user1**
+ su - user1

+1)  ssh-keygen
+2) ssh-copy-id -i user1@ipofserver